 Adopt Frugal Ways

-Conversely, if you have cut your expenditures as far as you are willing to go and still don’t have enough cash to reach your goal, then consider taking on extra work.
+Conversely, if you have cut your expenditures as far as you are willing to go and still don’t have enough cash to reach your goal, then you will need to make more money.
+Consider taking on extra work.
 Discover a side hustle, see if you can work overtime, ask for a raise.
 Do whatever it takes to balance your budget, even if it means becoming extremely frugal for a time.

-If you are aiming to eliminate debt, start by creating an emergency fund.
+If you are aiming to eliminate debt, a personal budget can help.
+First set up a typical budget (as described above).
+Then, start by creating an emergency fund.
 Once your have savings in your emergency fund, stop using your credit cards and tackle your debt head on.
 Dave Ramsey provides solid advice on how to do this in his book, The Total Money Makeover – which you can buy or borrow at your local library.

 Step 3: Take Action